marciot/esp32-dali-clock/README.md

 [YouTube]

-The Dali clock was first written in 1979 by Steve Capps for the Xerox Alto and later ported to the Macintosh.
+The Dali clock was first written in 1979 by Steve Capps for the Xerox Alto and later ported to the Macintosh (see [xdaliclock] for the full history, including a link to a super trippy film from the 1974s that inspired this whole madness).
 Later, Jamie Zawinski re-implemented an X Windows version called [xdaliclock].
 I began with the ".xbm" font files from Jamie's work, but my implementation does not share any code with that version.